risingwavelabs/risingwave-docs/cloud/console-overview.md

 ---
 id: console-overview
-title: Query console
+title: Workspace
-description: The query console is the most intuitive and easy way to connect to and interact with RisingWave, offering graphical tools for managing data and visualizing results.
+description: The most intuitive and easy way to connect to and interact with RisingWave.
 slug: /console-overview
 ---

-The query console is the most intuitive and easy way to interact with RisingWave, offering graphical tools for managing data and visualizing results.
+It is the most intuitive and easy way to interact with RisingWave via workspace.
+It offers graphical tools for managing data and visualizing results.

 <img
 src={require('./images/console.png').default}